Dual Enrollment for High School Students

 - Access your application to upload and submit the Dual Enrollment Program Agreement (Form 508).
 The form must be signed by the student and the parent or legal guardian (if the student is under 18 years of age).
 For private and home education students, the form must be signed by high school designee.

 - Take the P.E.R.T., or submit official college placement scores (ACT® or SAT®) that are no more than two years old.

 Congratulations!—You are now admitted into the Dual Enrollment program.

 Next steps required prior to registering for classes:

-- Check your email for instructions to log into your MyPioneerPortal for access to your Workday student account for registration, Blackboard and more.
+- Check your email for an activation link to MyPioneerPortal to access your Workday student account for registration, RiverMail, Blackboard and more.

-- Select the Academics worklet and check the Registration Requirements area.
+- Log in to MyPioneerPortal to access Workday.
+Then select the Academics worklet and check the Registration Requirements area.
 You must satisfy all the items listed in the Registration Requirement sections prior to registering for classes.

 - Register online in Workday, accessible through MyPioneerPortal.